iovation/launchkey-python/examples/cli/README.md

 Directory User devices are authenticators utilizing the Authenticator SDK.
 The linking and unlinking of devices for users in your application can be achieved via "directory" commands.

-Directory commands a performed utilizing credentials for the Directory.
+Directory commands are performed utilizing credentials for the Directory.

   1. Linking a Device